The 16 Afa Seeds (Words) With Their Regular Igbo & English Terminologies

 • English: Movement | Dialogue | Finding a solution

-• Explanation: "Obi" or "Ogbi" indicates movement or travel, signifying progress or changes in one's life or spiritual journey.
+• Explanation: "Obi" or "Ogbi" indicates movement, signifying progress or changes in a state.

 12. Odii